thomasbuilds/start-oauth/README.md

 }
 ```

-The package doesn’t provide the actual authentication for your app.
+The package doesn’t provide the session management.
 This provides you complete control over redirections and you can seamlessly integrate multiple authentication methods sharing the same logic.

 ## Contributions